tayloraswift/jpeg/examples/README.md

 Because we are using the standard `ycc8` color format, component **1** always represents the *Y* channel; component **2**, the *Cb* channel; and component **3**, the *Cr* channel.
 As long as we are using the `ycc8` color format, the dictionary must consist of these three component keys.
 (The quantization table keys can be anything you want.)

 The `scans:` argument specifies the **scan progression** of the JPEG file, and takes an array of `JPEG.Header.Scan`s.
-Because we are using the `baseline` coding process, we can only use sequential scans, which we initialize using the `.sequential(_:...)` static constructor.
+Because we are using the `baseline` coding process, we can only use sequential scans, which we initialize using the `sequential(_:...)` static constructor.
 Here, we have defined one single-component scan containing the luminance channel, and another two-component interleaved scan containing the two color channels.

 The two [keypaths](https://developer.apple.com/documentation/swift/keypath) in each component tuple specify [huffman table](https://en.wikipedia.org/wiki/Huffman_coding) destinations (DC and AC, respectively); if the AC or DC selectors are the same for each component in a scan, then those components will share the same (AC or DC) huffman table.
 The interleaved color scan